stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![The `New workflow` button in the repository GitHub Actions tab.](media/hol-ex3-task2-step1-1.png "GitHub Actions")

 5. Select the `Set up a workflow yourself` link.
-Name the new YAML file `docker-publish.yml`.
+Name the new YAML file `deploy-webapp.yml`.

     ![The Choose a workflow options are listed and the link to set up a workflow yourself is highlighted for emphasis.](media/hol-ex3-task2-step5-1.png "GitHub Actions")

-6. Change the `name` property to `Docker Compose Build and Deploy`.
+6. By using a combination of `paths-ignore` and `registry_package`, the Action will only run and deploy the application after a package has been published, or if there are changes in the repository that are not in the `content-api`, `content-init` or `content-web`.
 Modify the YAML to reflect the following.

     >**Note**: Make sure to change the student prefix for the last action in the `build` job.

     ```yaml
     # This is a basic workflow to help you get started with Actions

-    name: Docker Compose Build and Deploy
+    name: Deploy WebApp

     env:
       REGISTRY: ghcr.io